-Registering for Courses
+Registering for Beloit courses

 This summer, you might hear from friends attending other schools that they’ve already registered for their first-semester courses.
 You won’t have, but don’t fret: We’ve got you covered.

-- From the “Term” drop down menu, select “Fall Term 2018.”
+- From the “term” drop down menu, select “Fall Term 2019.”

-Beginning August 1st, if you have paid your tuition in full or contracted a payment plan with Tuition Management Systems (TMS), the Bursar’s Office can also approve you to charge required course materials to your student account.
-You are still responsible for these costs; this is just an alternate payment option in which you would receive your bill for textbooks at a later date (like a credit card statement).
-If you’re interested in this payment option, remember that you have to renew arrangements with the Bursar’s Office each semester, in order to be continually able to charge materials.
+Students are responsible for paying for their own textbooks out of pocket.
+These costs are not included in the cost of tuition.
+If you have paid your tuition in full, or contracted a payment plan with Tuition Management Systems (TMS), the Bursar’s Office can also approve you to charge required course materials to your student account.
+You are still responsible for these costs.
+This is just an alternate payment option in which you would receive your bill for textbooks at a later date.
+If you’re interested in this payment option, remember that you have to renew arrangements with the Bursar’s Office each semester, in order to be continually able to charge materials at the bookstore.

 Other services and offerings at the bookstore include: official Beloit clothing and gifts, office and art supplies, backpacks, computer accessories, software and computer discounts, regular book selection and study aids, greeting cards, care packages and more.
 To stay current on promotions and sales, sign up on the bookstore website, their Facebook page, or their free phone app at the Apple Store or Google Play.
 Just search, “My College Bookstore,” then select Beloit College.